-Scientific experiments are “tests under controlled conditions that are made to demonstrate a known truth, examine the validity of a hypothesis, or determine the efficacy of something” (Dictionary).
-Moreover, in “Thought Experiments”, by Roy Sorenson, Sorenson points out that “the aim of any experiment is to answer or raise its question rationally (Sorenson, 205).
-This shows that experiments are used to further one’s understanding of how something works.
+Dictionary.com defines scientific experiments as “tests under controlled conditions that are made to demonstrate a known truth, examine the validity of a hypothesis, or determine the efficacy of something”.
+In “Thought Experiments”, by Roy Sorenson, Sorenson points out that “the aim of any experiment is to answer or raise its question rationally (Sorenson, 205).
+As such, this shows that (thought) experiments are used to further one’s understanding of how something works.
 Furthermore, in “Literature as Thought Experiment”, by Catherine Z. Elgin, Elgin states, “Experiments often involve creating and using items that are nowhere to be found in nature” (Elgin, 4).
 By testing phenomena under specific and controlled conditions, scientists are testing phenomena out of their natural element.
 Thus, experiments are effective at controlling seemingly random variables in order to produce meaningful results.
 The example Elgin uses to demonstrate this involves genetically identical mice.
 In this example, mice were accidentally exposed to a chemical, and later these mice developed liver cancer.
 In order to find out if the accidental exposure to the chemical was the cause of the liver cancer, scientists ran a few experiments on genetically identical mice.
 In these experiments, the scientists put the mice in identical environments, but only exposed half of the genetically identical mice to the chemical, and left half of the genetically identical mice unexposed to the chemical.
 Since the mice were genetically identical, this isolated many outside variables, such as genetic and environmental factors.
 As a result, if the mice that were exposed to the chemical the second time developed liver cancer at a high percentage rate again, the scientists could reasonably assume that it is the chemical causing the cancer.
 This example shows that by using unnatural phenomena, such as genetically identical mice (there are no two genetically identical mice in nature, genetically identical mice are a product of science), one can still draw meaningful conclusions from experiments.
 In this example, scientists were able to draw meaningful conclusions from an example/experiment that could never occur in nature.

 This is relevant to thought experiments and fiction as thought experiments because Elgin thinks thought experiments operate similarly to the example of the experiment with the mice.
 According to Elgin, a thought experiment is used to “enhance understanding of the phenomena they pertain to” (Elgin, 1).
 This is what occurred with the experiment on the mice — the scientists were able to conclude that exposure to a certain chemical increases the likelihood that mice will develop cancer.